SheenC/gRPC_JasmineChu/README.md

 # gRPC_JasmineChu
-A3 gRPC server for a library
+A gRPC server and client for a library to create book inventories and search books.